Application Deadline: 13/02/23 at 9:00 am

 Travel: Flights booked by DMU (students travel as a group)

 General Enquiries: Global Mobility Office - email@example.com

-1st year BA Marketing, 1st year BA Business and Marketing, and 1st year BA Advertising and Marketing Communications students are eligible to participate on this opportunity.
-There is a maximum of 30 places available, with a minimum of 15 participants required for this opportunity to take place.
+There is a maximum of 20 places available, with a minimum of 15 participants required for this opportunity to take place.
 Students are recommended to check the eligibility criteria before applying.

 Participating in a DMU Global opportunity can help you develop knowledge, skills and competencies that enhance your studies.
-The objectives of this trip to Copenhagen are:
+The objectives of this trip to Jakarta are:

-Travel to Denmark is permitted according to the travel rules for England as listed on UK Government website.
-Further guidance can be found on the FCDO webpage for Denmark.
+Travel to Indonesia is permitted according to the travel rules for England as listed on UK Government website.
+Further guidance can be found on the FCDO webpage for Indonesia.

 All students that are offered a place on this DMU Global opportunity will receive further COVID-19 advice and guidance by email and in pre-departure briefing sessions.
 More details and COVID-19 Travel Information can be found here.